 ADX Indicator: How to Identify The Strength of a Trend

 Technical analysis is one of the two most-common strategies that Wall Street traders use to forecast the direction of an asset.
-The process is so useful such that it is now used to create expert advisors or algorithms that are responsible for a substantial part of the global market.
+The process is so useful that it is now used to create expert advisors or algorithms that are responsible for a substantial part of the global market.

 The Average Directional Index (ADX) is one of the most popular technical indicators used in the market today to understand if a chart is trending or ranging.
 In this article, we will look at the best strategy for using the average directional index.

-What is the Average Ddirectional Movement Index?
+What is the Average Directional Movement Index?

-The Average directional movement index is an indicator that traders use to identify the strength of a trend.
-The indicator is categorized in the trending category of indicators.
 The ADX indicator is made up of three key parts.
 There is the main ADX line and the positive directional indicator (+DI) and the minus directional indicator (+DI).
 The latter two form the basis for the ADX.

 It was developed by Welles Wilder, the famous trader who also developed other indicators like the Average True Range (ATR), Parabolic SAR, and the Relative Strength Index (RSI).
 He created the indicator with commodities in mind but traders can use it well across other assets like commodities, currencies, and stocks.